top of page

 How to Can Rhubarb; Food Preservation

 A friend of mine recently told me she had never considered canning rhubarb because she had no idea how she would use it later.
 I think my favorite reason to can rhubarb is that it can be used to make a strawberry-rhubarb pie later.
-YUM!
 I take the canned rhubarb and fresh or canned strawberries and end up with a lovely result.
 Preserving my rhubarb by canning it makes it so I can have this fabulously fresh-tasting pie year-round.
-This is not the only reason to can rhubarb, but it is my number 1 reason.
+This is not the only way to use canned rhubarb it can go in many other pies and baked goods, but it is my favorite.

 Ingredients